1o1w1/edocker/README.md

 # edocker
-simplifying the development environment with docker
+simplify the development environment with docker